LeviKuhaulua/Coding-Notes/Programming Languages/C# and Unity/Movement/README.md

     - b.
 Create an __Action Map__ with associated Actions (for 2D, choose Value for `Action Type` and Vector2 for `Control Type`)
     - c.
 Add Bindings
 <br>

-Please use the following video as a guide to how [Action Maps](https://www.youtube.com/watch?v=xrLlZ1mHCTA) work.
+Please use the following video as a guide to how [Action Maps](https://www.youtube.com/watch?v=xrLlZ1mHCTA)

 <br>

 __Movement Script__: <br>